 Depending on the transaction, we may act as the master, primary, and/or special servicer to the securitization SPEs or third-party investors.
 Servicing responsibilities typically consist of collecting and remitting monthly borrower principal and interest payments, maintaining escrow deposits, performing loss mitigation and foreclosure activities, and, in certain instances, funding of servicing advances.
-Servicing advances are made for principal and interest and collateral protection.
-Servicing advances, which are reimbursable, are recognized in Other assets at cost.
+Servicing advances, which are reimbursable, are recognized in Other assets at cost and are made for principal and interest and collateral protection.
 With respect to Agency securitizations, the Agencies are responsible for working out defaulted loans.

 We earn servicing and other ancillary fees for our role as servicer and depending on the contractual terms of the servicing arrangement, we can be terminated as servicer with or without cause.
 At the consummation date of each type of loan transfer, we recognize a servicing asset at fair value.
-See Note 9 Goodwill and Other Intangible Assets for further discussion of our residential and commercial servicing assets.
+Servicing assets are recognized in Other intangible assets on our Consolidated Balance Sheet and are classified within Level 3 of the fair value hierarchy.
+See Note 8 Fair Value and Note 9 Goodwill and Other Intangible Assets for further discussion of our residential and commercial servicing assets.

 Certain loans transferred to the Agencies contain removal of account provisions (ROAPs).
 Under these ROAPs, we hold an option to repurchase at par individual delinquent loans that meet certain criteria.
 When we have the unilateral ability to repurchase a delinquent loan, effective control over the loan has been regained and we recognize the loan and a corresponding liability on the balance sheet regardless of our intent to repurchase the loan.
-At March 31, 2010 and December 31, 2009, the balance of our ROAP asset and liability totaled \$373 million and \$577 million, respectively.
+At June 30, 2010 and December 31, 2009, the balance of our ROAP asset and liability totaled \$315 million and \$577 million, respectively.